 Understanding Policy Gradient - a fundamental idea in RL

-Training with VanillaPolicy Gradient as imagined by MS Bing.
-I love the upward arrow, which reflects the principle at the core of the method, the Gradient Ascent.
+Training with Vanilla Policy Gradient as imagined by MS Bing.
+I love the upward arrow — it reflects the principle at the core of the method: gradient ascent.

 How do you begin to learn Reinforcement Learning?

-Reading and analyzing code can help disambiguate many ideas and concepts in papers or blog posts that can be hard to understand otherwise.
+My preferred approach is to study code.
+Reading and analyzing code can disambiguate many ideas and concepts that are hard to grasp from papers or blog posts alone.

 Crafting an optimal policy by learning value functions is a very straightforward idea.
-A good example is Deep-Q Learning, which I covered in an earlier blog post.
+A good example is Deep Q-Learning, which I covered in an earlier blog post.

 But policy gradient methods are a completely different beast!
+They're unlike anything you'll have encountered in the supervised or semi-supervised deep learning world.

 If you have a background in probability and can follow math notation, I highly recommend the Intro to Policy Optimization from Spinning Up by OpenAI.